AdobeDocs/experience-manager-core-components.en/help/using/uifrontend.md

 * Chunks
   * Main (site js/css)
   * Vendors (dependencies js/css)
-* Full Sass/Scss support (Sass is compiled to CSS via Webpack).
+* Full Sass/Scss support (Sass is compiled to CSS via Webpack)
+* Static webpack development server with built in proxy to a local instance of AEM

 ## Installation {#installation}

 1. Install [NodeJS](https://nodejs.org/en/download/) (v10+), globally.
 This will also install npm.
 1. Navigate to ui.frontend in your project and run `npm install`.

+>[!NOTE]
+>
+>You must have [run the archetype](overview.md) with the option `-DoptionIncludeFrontendModule=y` to populate the ui.frontend folder.

 ## Usage {#usage}